You are here: Home/ Gigabit Broadband Voucher Scheme

 Gigabit Broadband Voucher Scheme

 Broadband funding for Rural Communities

 Please note: The Gigabit Broadband Voucher Scheme (GBVS) will pause from 24 September 2021 and reopen towards Summer 2022 (date to be confirmed).
-The Department of Digital, Culture, Media and Sport are launching a procurement for the North East of England that will result in gigabit-capable broadband coverage for thousands of properties.
+The Department for Digital, Culture, Media and Sport are launching a procurement for the North East of England that will result in gigabit-capable broadband coverage for thousands of properties.
 The GBVS needs to be placed on hold while DCMS go through the process to contract for this delivery.

 As part of the Government’s Rural Gigabit Connectivity programme business and residents in some of the hardest-to-reach places in the UK are eligible for additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a group project.